cardpay/php-sdk-v3/README.md

-# PHP SDK for Unlimint API v3
+# PHP SDK for Unlimit API v3
-The Unlimint API uses HTTP verbs and a RESTful endpoint structure.
+The Unlimit API uses HTTP verbs and a RESTful endpoint structure.
 Request and response payloads are formatted as JSON.

 - API version: 3.0
 - PHP SDK version: 3.54.1

-For more information, please visit [https://integration.cardpay.com](https://integration.cardpay.com)
+For more information, please visit [https://integration.unlimit.com](https://integration.unlimit.com)

 ## Requirements